tinahmgao/tinahmgao/README.md

 - ⚡ Fun fact: ...
 -->

-- :dart: I’m currently working on refactoring a motor vehicle insurance web application
+- :dart: I’m currently working on multilayer containerize
-- 🌱 I’m currently learning CI/CD, Docker:dolphin: & Kubernetes
+- 🌱 I’m currently learning PWA
 - 👯 I’m looking to collaborate on some education related projects
-- 📫 How to reach me: GitHub as @tinahmgao (you are here)
+- 📫 How to reach me:
+  - GitHub as @tinahmgao (you are here)
+  - Linkedin www.linkedin.com/in/tinahmgao